MidFlorida Credit Union: Space Coast acquisition

 Near the end of 2011, MidFlorida Credit Union and Space Coast Credit Union announced that MidFlorida would acquire six Tampa-area branches from Space Coast, based in Melbourne, Florida.
 This acquisition added 16,000 members to MidFlorida for a total of 35,000 members and 14 branches in Hillsborough, Pasco and Pinellas counties.

 Indian River Credit Union merger

 In 2012, MidFlorida Credit Union merged with Indian River Federal Credit Union, based in Vero Beach, Florida.
 The merger added Indian River's 9,100 members and $55.5 million assets to MidFlorida, giving the credit union two additional branches in Vero Beach and Sebastian, Florida.
 These conversions expanded MIDFLORIDA's ability to provide services across the state, from the Tampa Bay market (Hillsborough and Pinellas County) to the Treasure Coast.

+2019 mergers

 In November 2019, MidFlorida Credit Union completed two mergers, one with Ocala, Florida based bank Community Bank & Trust and First American Bank.
 MidFlorida will acquire all assets of Community Bank & Trust while only acquiring the Florida Assets for First American Bank.

 The merger with Community Bank & Trust was the largest bank merger with a credit union in history.